 If you’re looking for a flexible role that allows you to make a real difference, this is the perfect opportunity to join us.

-Our 111 health advisers and call handlers are vital to the smooth running of our service.
-You’ll support people when they need it most, helping them get the advice and medical care they need.
+As one of our health advisers, call handlers or clinicians you’ll support people when they need it most, helping them to get the urgent care and advice they need.

 Find a vacancy